Job location: Chicago, IL Employment Type:

-- Teach topics related to Basic and Applied Behavior Analysis at a graduate level
+Teach students at a graduate level in topics related to Basic and Applied Behavior Analysis in both fully onground and blended modalities

-- Chair and act as reader on thesis, applied projects, and dissertation committees
+Chair and act as reader on thesis and dissertation committees

 Essential Knowledge, Skills, and Abilities: